p3rseus1/p3rseus1/README.md

 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning html, css, javascript and language c.
 - 💞️ I’m looking to learn.
-- 📫 How to reach me on my linkedin? www.linkedin.com/in/victor-emanuel1 or victorefq@gmail.com
+- 📫 How to reach me? www.linkedin.com/in/victor-emanuel1 or victorefq@gmail.com

 <!---
 p3rseus1/p3rseus1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.